raulmonti/FIG/tests/parser/README.txt

 # TODO
 #############################################

+TODO    Check Properties semantics. (for example that the expressions in them
+        are boolean).
-TODO    Parse the / in properties syntax, i.e avoid from mistaking it with math operation.
+TODO    Parse the / in properties syntax, i.e avoid from mistaking it with
+        math operation.
 DONE    Fix method CompileProperty.
 TODO    Comma separated input labels.